Search

 Same data connector for source and destination

 The source and destination databases use the same connector.
-For example, you cannot take data from a MySQL source database and then have Tonic generate an Oracle destination database.
+For example, you cannot take data from a MySQL source database and then have Structural generate an Oracle destination database.

 Same version for source and destination